Tea (Tea India) (1 Serving) and Egg Omelet (1 Large)

 How to consume egg omelet, tea without glucose spikes

-Instead of regular tea, try drinking herbal or green tea without added sugar.
-These alternatives have a lower impact on blood sugar levels.
+Instead of regular tea, try herbal or green tea, which often has less impact on glucose levels.

 Discover